FRC-Utilities/QDriverStation/README.md

 [![Screenshot](/etc/screenshots/Mac.png)](https://raw.githubusercontent.com/WinT-3794/QDriverStation/master/etc/screenshots/Mac.png)

-##### Other open-source Driver Stations from us...

-###### Mobile Version

-We are also working in a touch-friendly version of the Driver Station, which is intended for mobile phones and tablets.
-You can find more info about the Mobile Driver Station [here](http://github.com/wint-3794/ds-mobile)

-###### 'Lite' Version

-Did you ever want to drive your robot with your keyboard?
-We wanted too.
-If you just want to drive your robot without all the bells and whistles of the QDriverStation, we've got you covered!
-Click [here](http://github.com/wint-3794/ds-lite) for more information!

 ### Install notes

 Once you finish installing the software, you can launch it and begin driving your robot.
 Just be sure to input your team number and to verify that the joysticks are working correctly.